 - Must demonstrate humility, teachability, and a desire for professional growth.

 - Willing to make a minimum two year commitment.

 - Must have a teaching license in your specific subject/grade level, or equatable qualifications.

-- Classical, Christian teaching experience preferred.
+- Teaching experience preferred.

 - If married, candidate’s marriage and parenting must demonstrate Christian character and maturity.

 Duties and Responsibilities

 - Teach your subject(s) to groups of pupils at TAS-P.

 - Ensure that all lessons are planned with clear aims and objectives, and are delivered in line with the departmental schemes of work and school policies.

 - Take into account the differing ability lessons of pupils and differentiate work accordingly.